The online LSA Course Guide contains course descriptions written by instructors of classes to be offered in a specific term. Instructors are asked:

 - Permission of instructor or Permission of department.
 The phrase "or permission of instructor" / "or permission of department" may be considered an implicit part of the statement of prerequisites for any course.
 When permission is a stated requirement, or when a student does not have the stated prerequisite for a course but can give evidence of sufficient background, the student should obtain approval from the instructor or department concerned and request an electronic override.

 The Credit Symbol, an Arabic numeral in parentheses, denotes the credits earned for the course.
 Credit is granted in semester hours.
-Except for small seminars where the reading and/or writing requirements are intensive, one credit represents no less than one hour of class meeting time each week of the term, and usually represents two hours of work outside of class for each class hour.
+Except for small seminars where the reading and/or writing requirements are intensive, one credit represents no less than one hour of class meeting time each week of the term, and usually represents three hours of work outside of class for each class hour.

 Area distribution designation is approved by the LSA Curriculum Committee on a yearly basis.
 A course may be approved with the designation natural science (NS), social science (SS), humanities (HU), mathematical and symbolic analysis (MSA), creative expression (CE), or interdisciplinary (ID).
 Courses without one of these designation may not be used toward area distribution requirements.